 Don’t forget your website and social media outlets.
 These outlets will allow you to link directly to NCCF’s website and/or the appropriate affiliate foundation page.

 Contact the local news media.
-Include community newspapers, special interest publications and local TV and radio stations, with either a news release or a personal phone call.
+Include community newspapers, special interest publications and local TV and radio stations, with a news release and a personal phone call.

-Please provide NCCF with any digital pictures, videos or YouTube links of your program.
-The NCCF may promote your program through news stories in our publications, on our website or via our social media outlets.
+Please provide NCCF with any pictures, videos or other content from your program.
+NCCF may promote your program through news stories in our publications, on our website or via our social media outlets.
 Pictures are the best way for people to see the work your organization does.
 Please be sure all people in the photograph or video have signed a release, available here.
 This is essential for minors.

 Acknowledge your grant.
 Use the following language to acknowledge your grant from an affiliate foundation or fund holder: